zoharsegal/myTasks/README.md

 4.Open CMD and run

 ```
-cd /var/www/html (or whatever location you extracted the files)
+cd /var/www/html (or whatever location you extracted the files to)
 ```

 5.Run in CMD: